-To prepare yourself, take a look at my How Much Does it Cost page.
+To prepare yourself to build a commercial airliner simulator, take a look at my How Much Does it Cost page.
 It’ll give you an idea of the potential costs and what components are involved.
 You can use that to help you gauge whether it’s for you and how far you might want to take it.

 Start lurking around builder forums and ask questions.
 One of the best cockpit builder forums out there is CockpitBuilders.com.
 You’ll find a lot of great people in the builder community who are willing to help.

 Take a look at my links page.
 There are a lot of great resources there from where to buy components for your sim to forums and builder sites to give you inspiration.

 If you’re looking to build a Boeing 737 simulator at home, there are many great sites you can look to for insipiration like Flaps2Approach.com, Flightdeck737.be, 737diysim.com, and elephantair737.
 These are by no means the only ones.
 Reference my Links page where you’ll find other great resources and builder sites to help get your project going.

 A full sized home cockpit is a MAJOR time and energy investment, a money drain, and can seriously stress relationships.
 So be sure you’re truly prepared (and prepare others) before you take the plunge!
 You will need their support, understanding, and their extreme patience.

 This can also be a lonely hobby.
 It’s hard to find people as excited or motivated as you to do something like this.
 Much less someone in close proximity to help.
 It is so important to have a supportive spouse and cultivate friendships with those who share a similar passion.
 The more people you share with the easier it is to get through the challenges.
 Especially when you’ve got a mess of wires you’re looking at and you start to question why you’re doing this.
 Trust me, there will be times like that.